liuweihanty/ChIP_analysis_tutorial/README.md

           --plot \
           --log-output-file CD34_CUX1_CnR.idr.log
      * The output file CD34_CUX1_CnR.idr contains the consensus peaks across the two replicates.
 For a detailed explanantion of what columns are inside, please see [HBC training](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/07_handling-replicates-idr.html).
 What we care about here is column 5, which contains the scaled IDR value = -125*log2(IDR) For example, peaks with an IDR of 0.1 have a score of 415, peaks with an IDR of 0.05 have a score of int(-125log2(0.05)) = 540.
-     * Use this command to filter out peaks with IDR < 0.05 and compile to a bed file
+     * Use this command to filter out peaks with IDR < 0.05 and compile to a bed file.
+This is the final file that contains your consensus peaks.
        ``` awk '{if($5 >= 540) print $0}' CD34_CUX1_CnR_idr > CD34_CUX1_CnR_idr_005.bed ```